nitish-murugan/nodeJs_internProject1/README.md

 3. Configure environment variables:
    - Copy `.env.example` to `.env`
-   - Update the database credentials in `.env`

-4. Set up MySQL database:
-   - Create a MySQL database
-   - Update the database configuration in `.env`
-   - The application will automatically create the required tables
+   - The database file will be created automatically at `./database/schools.db`

-5. Start the application:
+4. Start the application:
 ```bash
 # Development mode
 npm run dev